Sentier de la Pierre-levée à Sauliac-sur-Célé

 On the GR®651Espagnac-Sainte-Eulalie priory

-Nestled in a meander of the Célé, Espagnac Sainte-Eulalie has preserved the tranquility of its formerVal Paradis priory, crowned by an exceptional bell tower.
+Nestled in a meander of the Célé, Espagnac-Sainte-Eulalie has preserved the tranquility of its formerVal Paradis priory, crowned by an exceptional bell tower.

 On the GR®651Marcilhac-sur-Célé Abbey

-At the foot of the cliffs, a vestige of another era,Marcilhac-sur-Célé abbey seems to reach for the heavens.
+A vestige of another era, at the foot of the cliffs, theMarcilhac-sur-Célé abbeyseems to reach for the heavens.

 On the GR®6Our Lady of Rocamadour